-- The individual stays in Portugal for more than 183 days (whether consecutive or not) in any 12-month period starting or ending that year. - Although staying fewer than 183 days in Portugal on any day in the period referred to above, the individual has a house or home under conditions that make evident his or her intention to use it as a main residence. - An individual may also be considered to have tax residence in Portugal in the following cases: (i) if, on December 31 of a given year, the individual is a crew member of a ship or aircraft at the service of an entity with residence, head office or effective management in Portugal; or (ii) if, although living abroad, the individual is performing public functions or commissions at the service of the Portuguese State.
+- Spending more than 183 days (whether or not consecutive) in Portugal in any 12-month period starting or ending that year; - Spending fewer than 183 days in Portugal in the period referred to above but having a house or home clearly intended as a main residence: or - (i) if, on December 31 of a given year, the individual is a crew member of a ship or aircraft at the service of an entity with residence, head office or effective management in Portugal; or (ii) if, although living abroad, the individual is performing public functions or commissions at the service of the Portuguese State.

-Since 2014, domestic PIT law has adopted a partial residence concept, so that there is a direct connection between the period of physical presence in Portuguese territory and the status of tax resident.
-As a rule, the taxpayer will become resident in Portugal from the first day of his or her stay in the Portuguese territory and a non-tax resident from the last day of his or stay in Portugal, with a few exceptions.
+Since 2014, domestic PIT law has adopted the concept of partial residence, so that there is a direct connection between the period of physical presence in Portuguese territory and the status of tax resident.
+As a rule, taxpayers will become resident in Portugal from the first day of their stay in Portuguese territory and non-tax residents from the last day of their stay, with a few exceptions.

-The tax period is the calendar year and the PIT due by resident individuals is levied, on an annual basis, at general/progressive rates on the total income of the different categories subject to taxation, net the corresponding deductions.
+The tax period is the calendar year, and PIT of resident individuals is levied every year at general or progressive rates on the total income from the different categories subject to taxation, net the corresponding deductions.